-Recipients of SSDI and SSI can have their disability benefits taken away for many reasons.
-The most common reasons relate to an increase in income or payment-in-kind.
+Recipients of SSDI and SSI may wonder whether Social Security benefits can be taken away.
+The most common reasons involve an increase in income or payment-in-kind.
 Individuals can also have their benefits terminated if they are suspected of fraud or convicted of a serious crime.

-Your CDR may happen sooner than three years if the judge anticipates that your condition will improve more quickly.
-On the other hand, the judge may also set your CDR date up to seven years for medical conditions unlikely to improve or for people over 50.
+Your CDR may happen sooner than 3 years if the judge anticipates that your condition will improve more quickly.
+On the other hand, the judge may also set your CDR date up to 7 years if your medical conditions are unlikely to improve or for people over 50.

 Making Too Much Income

 The SSA can also count non-income-earning activities as “substantial work activity.”
 So, volunteer work and work done as a favor can sometimes cause a recipient to fall above the SGA limit.
-The SSA values volunteer and favor work based on the approximate market value of the labor.
+The SSA values volunteering and favors work based on the approximate market value of the labor.

-Income from return-to-work programs are exempt from these limits, including Ticket to Work and Plan to Self Support (PASS) work plans.
+Income from return-to-work programs is exempt from these limits, including Ticket to Work and Plan to Self Support (PASS) work plans.

 Retirement or Turning 18